 \paragraph{LDP} The messages exchanged by DECOR take the form $-\eta\workloadmessages{T} \left(G + \pseudoinverse{C_{\text{DECOR}}}Z \right)$.
 Hence $A=\workloadmessages{T}$, $B=\workloadmessages{T} $, and $A = B ,$ which concludes the proof for LDP setting.

 \paragraph{PNDP} With DECOR, each node knows some of the noises of its neighbors.
-Therefore Sec-LDP is more appropriate to describe the knowledge gathered by some attackers.
+Therefore, Sec-LDP is more appropriate to describe the knowledge gathered by some attackers.

-\paragraph{Sec-LDP} Let consider a set $\cal A$ of attacker nodes.
-To ease the proof, without loss of generality, we reorder G such that its first lines corresponds to the attackers gradients.
+\paragraph{Sec-LDP} Let us consider a set $\cal A$ of attacker nodes.
+To ease the proof, without loss of generality, we reorder G such that its first lines correspond to the attackers gradients.
 For Z, we first gather the local noise of the attackers, then other local noises, and finally the "secrets" noise.

 Define $\projectionmesspndp$ as the projection of all messages onto the set of messages received by $\attacker$.
 Denote $a$ the number of attackers.

 Then, the attacker knowledge is where $Z\in\RR^{nT\times d}$ and $D$ is the correlation matrix of secrets and $D$ a subpart of $E$.
 After reduction, it becomes